Introduction:

 The complexity of pension valuation is dependent on exactly what type of pension is under discussion.
 However, you can rest assured that we will enlist the expertise of accountants and other finance professionals whenever it is necessary.

-As pensions are highly specialised financial products that are subject to regulation, and because they can have a variety of possible scheme rules and / or underlying assets held within them, we will always take advice when needed.
-Solicitors cannot advise on financial products or services.
-We can also work alongside your own financial advisors if you would like them to be involved in the process.
+Legal professionals are not regulated to give financial advice.
+We will always seek appropriate counsel from pension experts because pensions are highly specialised financial products that are subject to regulation, which can have a variety of possible scheme rules and / or underlying assets held within them.
+We can also refer you to and/or work alongside your own financial advisors as required.

 “What role does a pension actuary play in divorce proceedings?”

-A pension actuary can play an important role in divorce proceedings, and are almost always brought in to advise when there are large or complex pension arrangements.
-Actuaries are often instructed by the divorcing couple to help decide on what percentage of the pension should be transferred to one party.
+A pension actuary can play an important role in divorce proceedings, especially when there are complicating factors.
+They are part of a panel of judges, legal professionals, solicitors, independent financial advisors, and pension experts who are paid by the pension advisory group.
+These experts are often instructed by parties involved in a divorce to help decide on what percentage of the pension should be transferred to a non-member spouse.

-It might also be appropriate to seek expert advice when a case is based on separating out pre-matrimonial pension accrual and post-separation pension accrual.
-This is where one party is arguing that what has been acquired before or after the marriage should be excluded from division.
+It might also be appropriate to seek expert advice when a case is based on separating out non-matrimonial pension accrual and matrimonial pension accrual.
+This is basically where one party is trying to argue that what has been acquired before or after the marriage should be excluded from the settlement.

 “Will interest rates affect the division pensions in my divorce?”